 How to make sure your website is Penguin-safe?
-Well, if you are an SEO expert, you are monitoring your new backlinks on a weekly basis.
+Well, if you are an SEO expert like Mike, you are monitoring your new backlinks on a weekly basis.
 So just keep doing that and it will be fine.
 This update is aimed at those SEO companies that hurt this wonderful profession’s reputation.

 Graeme Watt (Online Strategy Manager at Zen Agency)

 In regards to Penguin 4.0 it looks likely this will be a ‘real time’ update.
 This would allow Google to constantly be evaluating your links with changes made instantaneously.
 Previously if sites had been affected by the Penguin update they had to wait till the next roll out which was often months/years away to get the penalty lifted this will no longer be the case.

 SEO’s and webmasters should continue to aim to build high quality relevant links to their website and they will have nothing to worry about in regards to the Google Penguin.
 I would recommend a full backlink review and disavowing any spammy or suspicious looking links to keep you on the safe side.